SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 25 September, 2023 at 09:31:50
+# Last Refreshed - 25 September, 2023 at 18:32:44
-The Latest Activity was a VirtualRide -
+The Latest Activity was a Ride -

-<b>Zwift - Group Ride: We Are Invictus Social Ride hosted by Invictus Games Foundation (E) on Petit Boucle in France</b>
+<b>No Internet.
+Grumpy.
+Went for a ride.
+Felt better</b>

-which happened on 24 September, 2023 at 15:45:02
+which happened on 25 September, 2023 at 10:59:23

-Which is 0 years, 0 months, 0 days, 17 hours and 46 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 7 hours and 33 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/9912551000
+You can see it here https://www.strava.com/activities/9917550428

 ## Number of Rides
 How many rides have I done each year?